wultra/mtoken-sdk-android/README.md

 For more details on the API, visit [`IPushService` code documentation](https://github.com/wultra/mtoken-sdk-android/blob/master/library/src/main/java/com/wultra/android/mtokensdk/push/IPushService.kt).

+### Error handling

+All methods, that are communicating with server APIs will return an [`ApiError`](https://github.com/wultra/mtoken-sdk-android/blob/master/library/src/main/java/com/wultra/android/mtokensdk/api/general/ApiError.kt) instance.
+Every API error contains an original exception, that was thrown and convenience error property if a known API error happened (for example when the operation is already canceled during approval).

 ## License

-All sources are licensed using Apache 2.0 license.
-You can use them with no restriction.
+All sources are licensed using the Apache 2.0 license.
+You can use them with no restrictions.
 If you are using this library, please let us know.
 We will be happy to share and promote your project.

 ## Contact